 Ready to start planning today?
 View and download your FREE copy of A Guide to Making Your Will: Direct Your Assets to the People and Causes You Care About Most.View My Free Brochure

 Are you interested in helping the Wild Sheep Foundation advance its mission but feel now is not the right time to make your donation?
 A simple, flexible and versatile way to ensure WSF can continue its work sustaining wild sheep worldwide for years to come is a gift in your will or living trust, known as a charitable bequest.

 As little as one sentence of bequest language in your will or living trust will complete your gift and make a lasting impact on the future of wild sheep globally and locally.
-Your gift also entitles your estate to an unlimited federal estate tax charitable deduction.

 Check Out This Potential Scenario

 When Tom and Martha got married, they made a point to put together a will to protect their assets.
 They both loved WSF and decided to include a bequest of $75,000 to us in their will.